 Students who enroll in more than one class within the same order will receive a $25 discount off each additional class.
 Drop-in classes are not eligible.
 Other restrictions may also apply.

 A $30.00 fee will be assessed for returned checks due to insufficient funds or closed accounts.

-Conservatory Program Auditions
+Conservatory and Grad Revue Program Auditions

-Second City Touring Company and Second City Communications Auditions
+Second City Touring Company and General Auditions

-When audition dates are scheduled, Second City will announce these through publications, flyers and on the website.
+When audition dates are scheduled, Second City will announce these through publications, flyers and on the company website.
 The producers notify those actors whom they are interested in seeing in addition to accepting appointments as announced.
 You WILL NOT automatically be informed of the dates of general auditions.
 These auditions are not a place to try out your audition techniques; please audition only if you are ready and interested in working.

 Performances & Tickets